High Holiday Resources

 Apple Print Rosh Hashanah Cards

-This fun Rosh Hashanah art project can result in beautiful homemade New Year's cards!
-This project helps children associate Rosh Hashanah and its traditional snack of apples though a tactilely stimulating activity.
+Children of all abilities can create beautiful homemade New Year's cards!
+This project helps children associate Rosh Hashanah with its traditional snack of apples though a fun and tactilely stimulating activity.
 Creating Rosh Hashanah cards that can be distributed to friends and family can help children feel a sense of pride and accomplishment.
-This downloadable kit includes step-by-step visual instructions, as well as suggestions for adaptations to suite children with a wide variety of abilities and limitations.
+This downloadable activity includes step-by-step visual instructions, as well as suggestions for adaptations to make this craft accessible for children with a wide variety of abilities.Learn more »

 Pomanders for Yom Kippur

-This fun, old-fashioned High Holiday craft is also a wonderful fine motor activity!
-In the past, people made pomanders, also known as clove apples, to bring to synagogue on Yom Kippur, as the fragrance of the apple and cloves together helped ease hunger during the fast.
-Making pomanders is an excellent way for children to practice their fine motor skills and eye-hand coordination.
-This kit comes with a further explanation of the activity, list of materials, visual instructions and design ideas.
+This sweet-smelling High Holiday craft is also a wonderful fine motor activity!
+In the past, people made pomanders, also known as clove apples, to bring to synagogue on Yom Kippur, as the fragrance of the apple and cloves together helped ease hunger and revive people who were feeling faint.
+This kit comes with a further explanation of the activity, list of materials, and simple step-by-step directions illustrated with photographsLearn more »